 These trees are the favorite Christmas tree of many Pennsylvanians.
 It has an open, very symmetrical shape, that makes it easy to decorate with many ornaments.
 If cut fresh and kept in a stand with water, the needles should be retained throughout the Christmas season.
-It’s foliage has a delicate appearance and the tree is not as heavy as most pines and is easier to handle.
+Its foliage has a delicate appearance and the tree is not as heavy as most pines and is easier to handle.
+We have very few Norway Spruce this year.

-These trees are also priced separately.
-These trees are also grown on the same farm as our Douglas fir and shipped in along with the firs.
-These trees are native to the high elevations of the southern Appalachian Mountains.
+We do not have many fraser firs growing in our fields.
+We have brought in some beautiful 8 to 9 foot frasers from the same nearby farm as our Douglas fir.
+These trees are native to the high elevations in the United States.
+Fraser firs sold at many street side lots are grown in Oregon and shipped to eastern markets.
 They are a fragrant, dark-green Christmas tree species whose popularity has increased dramatically in recent years.
 Among Fraser fir’s strong attributes as a Christmas tree are its strong natural symmetry, with relatively strong branches that can support many decorations.
 It’s attractive, deep green, relatively soft foliage has good needle retention.
 It is among the most aromatic of Christmas trees species, producing the balsam aroma commonly associated with the Christmas holiday.
+They are also priced at $60 to $90, the same as our douglas firs.

 2 and 4 gallon capacity to keep your tree fresh and secure